Roboy/roboy_NRP_deep_rl/README.md

 keras-rl provides a DDPG (Deep Deterministic Policy Gradient) agent which uses two function approximating neural nets - actor and critic.
 It is suitable for control tasks where the action space is continous, and the state space high-dimensional.
 The task here is similar to the canonical inverted-pendulum task for reinforcement learning agents.
 Although the state and action spaces may not be very large here, this experiment serves as a prototype for using keras-rl in the NRP to control more complex locomotion of Roboy's myomuscle legs.

 Action space: 4 muscle activation commands, left top, left bottom, right top, right bottom and outputs are specified in The State space: angle and angular velocities of both joints.
-(The sizes, shapes are stored in 'nb_actions' and 'obs_shape' respectively.)
+(The sizes, shapes are stored in ' nb_actions ' and ' obs_shape ' respectively.)

 The reward is computed as the negative sum of the angles, angle velocities, and muscle commands, for which the maximum reward is achieved when the arm stands straight up (like the inverted pendulum, and uses minimal muscle effort to do so.